In Episode 15 of the Ticket 2 Blog podcast, I talked about things new creators should measure.

 What people are watching should be in your YouTube analytics.
 Just write down your top five or ten videos, but have a look at the other metrics each time.
 When one catches your attention often enough, you can start recording it.
 Make sure you set the date range for the month you’re trying to collect data for.

-Traffic sources is in Google & Youtube Analytics.
+Traffic sources are in Google & Youtube Analytics.
 Knowing how people are finding their way to your site/videos can help you make decisions in the future about where to focus your energy.
 You’ll have to pick what you want to record.
 Maybe top five or ten sources for each?
 Make sure you set the date range for the month you’re trying to collect data for.

 Blog Success Metrics to Consider Tracking as a Beginner: